TheRealToxicDev/ChronoServe/guides/GETTING_STARTED.md

 - Plain text passwords are removed from config after hashing
 - JWT secret key must be changed from default
 - Use strong passwords that meet your security requirements
+- Critical system services are protected from modification
+- Administrative privileges are required for service control operations

 ## Common Services